jgarber623/sixtwothree.org/src/posts/_posts/2015-02-10-designing-experience-layers.md

 Yesterday afternoon, I [posted a little jab at Vine](https://twitter.com/jgarber/status/564855344934170625).
 What you see in that screenshot is a Vine video page completely devoid of usable content owing to a JavaScript error.
 I'm attempting a pretty typical task and a primary function of Vine's service: I want to watch [Jay-Z's reaction to Kanye reprising his schtick at the Grammys](https://vine.co/v/OUvAvAYQm6I).
 As you do.

 But I can't.
 Something went wrong.
 You see, Vine's video pages are built in a way that expects everything goes off without a hitch.
-The web browser will receive all the necessary assets in the necessary order and execute everything _exactly_ as the developer intended.
+The Web browser will receive all the necessary assets in the necessary order and execute everything _exactly_ as the developer intended.
 Unfortunately, that's not the way the Web often works.

 (For those curious, I was using the most up-to-date version of Google Chrome on a MacBook Air running the latest operating system on my home's broadband Internet connection.
 Pretty optimal conditions, right?)